sungmin-yang/ansible-aws-docker-app/README.md

 2. Building docker image with python dependencies takes **REALLY** long time, possibly up to 15-20 min
 > I prebuilt and push it to the docker image on https://hub.docker.com/repository/docker/sungmindocker/skeleton \
 > Just pull this image in the docker-compose file
-> > However, you can build docker image and run docker-compose if you want. just use "build" option in "docker-compose.yml" instead of "image".
+> > However, you can build a docker image yourself and run docker-compose.
+Use "build" option in "docker-compose.yml" instead of "image".